 You certainly don’t have to be providing all of these options all the time, but what if you got into a regular rhythm or providing some type of resource to your church community?
 How could that improve the marriages and families in your congregation?

 Marriages need a community to make it.
 There is no better community than what we can offer through our local churches.
 Small steps of support can have a significant impact!

 About the Author

 Kurt Attaway is the Lead Pastor at the Pearland Vineyard Church.
 Kurt and his wife, Lauren, are enjoying life with their son Canten, daughter Emersen and son Jaden.
 Kurt and Lauren were married in 2006.
 In 2007, Kurt joined the staff at The Vineyard.
-Kurt has a Masters in Marriage and Family Therapy and is a Licensed Marriage and Family Therapist (LMFT) in the State of Texas.
+Kurt has a Masters in Marriage and Family Therapy with 10 years of clinical training and private practice experience.
 While Kurt thoroughly enjoys playing basketball and golf, hanging with family and friends takes the top prize for his favorite free time activity.